alexeynl/BrowserExtensionStreamAudio/README.md

-# ADPCM Stream Audio Extension for IP Cameras
+# Browser extension to play IP cameras ADPCM stream
 This is browser extension can play audio stream from chinese IP cameras.
 I don't have the list of compatible IP cameras but if your camera audio URL contains audiostream.cgi like this

 http://\<ip\>:81/audiostream.cgi?user=\<username\>&pwd=\<password\>&streamid=0&filename=